aristech-de/stt-clients/README.md

 # Aristech STT-Clients

-This repsoitory contains the Speech-to-Text client implementations that use [gRPC](https://grpc.io/) and [Protocol Buffers](https://developers.google.com/protocol-buffers/) to communicate with the [Aristech](https://aristech.de) STT-Server.
+This repository contains the Speech-to-Text client implementations that use [gRPC](https://grpc.io/) and [Protocol Buffers](https://developers.google.com/protocol-buffers/) to communicate with the [Aristech](https://aristech.de) STT-Server.

 Currently, the following clients are available: